rschristopher/rschristopher.github.io/src/custody/protocols/ludicrous.md

  transmitted to the Internet connected device.

-### Verify balance
+## Verify balance

-Check the balance on the DMZ to Node-1
+Check the balance on DMZ-1 to Node-1

 ## Withdrawal

-Use DMZ to generate transaction, copy unsigned transaction to Signer-1
+Use DMZ-1 to generate transaction, copy unsigned transaction to Signer-1

 Sign transaction with relevant wallets,